-On successful completion of the course, students will be able to achieve the following:
+On successful completion of the course, students will be able to achieve thefollowing:

-- Students will read critically from a variety of genres, specifically poetry, drama, non-fiction, and fiction. - Students will read literature more carefully and meaningfully, practicing close-reading skills. - 3.
-Students will understand the relation between historical and cultural contexts. - The students will develop a critical understanding of how literature can both uphold and resist existing structures of power.
+- 1. Students will read critically from a variety of genres, specifically poetry, drama, non-fiction, and fiction. - 2.
+Students will read literature more carefully and meaningfully, practicing close-reading skills. - 3.
+Students will understand the relation between historical and cultural contexts. - 4.
+The students will develop a critical understanding of how literature can bothuphold and resist existing structures of power.